ObjectiveVirtual/ZBlock/README.md

 ## Introduction

 ZBlock modifies your system hosts file by adding a lot of advertisement domains that the system must block once you click on block ADs.
-Unfortunately, this will also block legitimate websites that don't have...
+Unfortunately, this will also block legitimate websites that don't have the purpose to show any AD.

 ## Installation